-During early stage of wound repair process, dermal fibroblasts cells proliferate from the margin and migrate into the provisional matrix, composed of fibrin scaffold supporting the nascent blood clot.
+Early in the wound repair process, dermal fibroblasts proliferate from the margin and migrate into the provisional matrix, composed of fibrin scaffold supporting the nascent blood clot.
 About 1 week later, granulation tissue, consisting of small vessels, the extracellular matrix (ECM) and fibroblast cells, replaces the provisional matrix.
 During granulation tissue formation, fibroblasts become activated and modulate into myofibroblasts.
-These differentiated myofibroblasts close the wound through contraction 1).
+These differentiated myofibroblasts close the wound through contraction1).

 Fibrosis is a pathological feature of disease in virtually all organs, such as the liver, kidney, heart, lung, joints, bone marrow, pancreas, and skin.
 It is associated with excessive deposition of ECM and leads to impairment of organ function.
 The disease is provoked by severe initial injury to the epithelium.
-Fibroblasts play a crucial role in fibrosis and are also related to wound healing processes ^{2, 3, 4}).
-After tissue injury, fibroblasts differentiate into myofibroblasts and contribute to tissue repair during the wound healing 1).
+Fibroblasts play a crucial role in fibrosis and are also related to wound healing processes2-4).
+After tissue injury, fibroblasts differentiate into myofibroblasts and contribute to tissue repair during the wound healing1).
 The fibroblasts become activated to migrate into the damaged tissue and to synthesize ECM.
 Excessive deposition of ECM is characteristic of fibrotic lesion, and it is known that fibroblasts are a source of ECM in the fibrotic lesions.
 Concerning wound healing and organ inflammation, adequate fibroblast proliferation is important in the healing process; however, its overgrowth leads to progression of chronic diseases such as fibrosis.